GENERAL INFORMATION - (PDF version)

 Q: Will I be able to do research?

-Q: What opportunities are available for international health work?
+Q: Are there opportunities for international health experiences?

 Q: What are the best parts of your program?

-A: The best parts of our program are our colleagues (in our own program as well as the pediatric and medicine programs) and teachers.
+A: The best parts of our program are our colleagues (both med-peds and categorical), and our phenomenal faculty mentors and teachers.
 They are some of the most supportive, brilliant, fun, and kind physicians in the country.
+We also feel lucky to have access to all of the resources afforded by the large CHOP and Penn categorical programs, while still being able to maintain a close-knit bond that the smaller med-peds program provides.